youvo/backend/README.md

 For the local development environment, we use DDEV based on Docker.
 For the system requirements, please see [DDEV docs](https://ddev.readthedocs.io/en/stable/).

-Tested on Linux with `Ubuntu 20.04.3 LTS` `composer 2.2.9` `docker 20.10.10` `ddev 1.19.1`.
+Tested on Linux with `Ubuntu 22.04.2 LTS` `composer 2.5.5` `docker 23.0.3` `ddev 1.21.6`.
 Tested on macOS with `macOS Monterey 12.3` `composer 2.2.9` `docker desktop 4.6.1` `ddev 1.19.1`.

-Further installation steps may be required to setup SSH agent and XDebug, see [DDEV troubleshooting](https://ddev.readthedocs.io/en/stable/users/troubleshooting/).
+Further installation steps may be required to set up SSH agent and XDebug, see [DDEV troubleshooting](https://ddev.readthedocs.io/en/stable/users/troubleshooting/).

 ### Composer